 How much does it cost to live there?

 As of today, the Dakota offers a total of 94 units, most of which are occupied.
-However, there are currently five active listings in the building, ranging from a $12 million park-facing apartment with seven bedrooms to a 730-square-foot one-bedroom apartment for $1.695 million on the ninth floor.
+However, there are currently four active listings in the building, ranging from a $12.5 million park-facing apartment with three bedrooms to a 730-square-foot one-bedroom apartment for $1.295 million on the ninth floor.
 And though you'll need much more than a famous name and a hefty budget to get into this iconic address, ogling the building's lavish rooms and architecture from a safe (and non-judgmental) distance doesn't cost a thing.